patel-jaimin/Competitive-Pogramming/LeetCode/README.md

-## It has all the problems solved on LeetCode in java and python languages.##
+## It consists of problems solved on LeetCode in java and python languages.